128technology/docs/docs/ts_traceroute.md

 Discovery packets are sent from the originating SSR to a single the destination port with varying time-to-live (TTL) values.
 For each iteration, the TTL is increased by 1, and a 3 packet burst is transmitted.
 This process is repeated until the originating SSR receives a suitable ‘terminating’ packet from the final destination, or until an upper-limit is reached for hop counts.

 For service-traceroute and peer-traceroute, ICMP echo requests are the default discovery packets.
-To support instances where ICMP replies are disabled at the destination or disallowed by firewall rules, UDP and TCP are also supported.
+To support instances where ICMP replies are disabled at the destination or disallowed by firewall rules, UDP is also supported.

 ## Command Information